 § 8.1 Review of Contract Documents and Field Conditions by Contractor

 § 8.1.1 Execution of the Contract by the Contractor is a representation that the Contractor has visited the site, become familiar with local conditions under which the Work is to be performed, and correlated personal observations with requirements of the Contract Documents.
+Contractor represents, warrants and covenants to Owner that it is a Florida corporation in good standing; is fully licensed and qualified to undertake the Work required hereunder; has a sufficient staff to timely commence and complete the Work and does not now foresee a future shortage of either labor or materials which would hinder its timely completion thereof.
+Contractor acknowledges that Owner is entering into this Contract based upon and in reliance in Contractor’s representations as to its knowledge and expertise in the type of Work contemplated herein, which it hereby represents to Owner.
+Contractor shall be responsible to Owner for the negligence and willful misconduct of its employees, all subcontractors and their agents and employees, or any other person performing any portion of the Work at the direction, either directly or indirectly, of Contractor, including with regard to damages to any persons or property, while on site at the Community and/or in performance of the Work

 § 8.1.2 The Contractor shall carefully study and compare the Contract Documents with each other and with information furnished by the Owner.
 Before commencing activities, the Contractor shall (1) take field measurements and verify field conditions; (2) carefully compare this and other information known to the Contractor with the Contract Documents; and (3) promptly report errors, inconsistencies, or omissions discovered to the Architect.